Thomas Cook: Foreign tours

 Having organised tours in England, Scotland, Wales, Ireland and the Isle of Man over the previous decade, Cook planned his first excursion abroad in 1855, "a grand circular tour of the Continent", visiting major cities in Belgium, Germany and France and enabling tourists to visit the Paris Exhibition.
 In 1862, Scottish railway companies stopped issuing cheap group tickets for tour groups and Cook turned his attention further afield, to Switzerland and Italy, the United States, Egypt and the Holy Land.

 In 1865, Cook acquired business premises on Fleet Street in London.
 The office also contained a shop which sold essential travel accessories, including guide books, luggage, and footwear.
 In 1872, he formed a partnership with his son, John Mason Andrew Cook, and renamed the travel agency as Thomas Cook & Son.
 In 1868, the company introduced "hotel coupons" which were issued to travellers and could be exchanged for restaurant meals and hotel accommodation.
 "Circular notes", a form of traveller's cheque, were introduced in 1874 and enabled tourists to obtain local currency.
 Cook made his first round-the-world tour in 1874, and the same year advertised an annual conducted trip for 200 guineas.

 While Cook travelled the world, his son stayed at home to run the company, moving to a new London headquarters at Ludgate Circus.
 Cook and his son had different attitudes towards the business, with John Mason Cook being the more commercially-minded, and, after a number of quarrels, Cook retired from the partnership in 1878.

-Later life
+Later life and death

 Following his retirement, Cook moved back to Leicester to a house, Thorncroft, he had had built on London Road.
 His later years were marred by the death of his daughter in 1880 and of his wife in 1884 and by increasing loss of sight.
 He still managed to travel and went to the Holy Land in 1888.
 At home, he continued his work for the Baptist Church, the temperance movement, and other charities.
 He died following a stroke on 18 July 1892.
 He was buried in Welford cemetery in Leicester.
 His wealth at death was £2731 7s.
 2d His son died in 1899, leaving an estate of £622,534 3s.
 4d.
 The business of Thomas Cook & Son was then run by Cook's three grandsons.